maedi/login_one_time/README.txt

   print login_one_time_button($account, $path);

-If you would like to skip the button and just call a function that send the email straight away ($path optional):
+If you would like to skip the button and just call a function that sends the email straight away ($path optional):

   login_one_time_send_mail($account, $path);